Health Topics

 What happens during a semen analysis?

 You will need to provide a semen sample.
-For accurate the results, the semen must be examined quickly before the sperm begin to die.
-For this reason, you will usually provide a sample in a private room at a lab by masturbating and collecting your semen in a sterile container.
-You may be asked to urinate (pee) and wash your hands and penis before collecting your sample.
-This will help keep bacteria from your skin out of the sample.
+For accurate results, the semen must be examined quickly before the sperm begin to die.
+You will usually provide a sample in a private room at a lab by masturbating and collecting your semen in a sterile container.

 To get accurate results:

-- Don't use lubricants or saliva because they could harm your sperm.
+- Don't use lubricants or saliva.
+They could harm your sperm.

 - Make sure to collect all the semen you produce.
-If you miss collecting even a bit of it, you should let your provider know.
+If you miss collecting any of it, let your provider know.

 If you prefer, you may be able to collect your sample at home during sex by using a special type of condom that your provider gives you.
-But you will have to keep the sample at body temperature and take it to the lab within 30 to 60 minutes after collecting it.
+But as with self-collection kits, you will have to keep the sample at body temperature and take it to the lab within 30 to 60 minutes after collecting.
+Be sure to follow any additional instructions your provider gives you.
+For example, you may need to transfer your sample from the condom to a sterile container.

-You may need to provide two or more semen samples within a week or two.
-That's because your sperm count and semen quality can vary from day to day.
+Because your sperm count and semen quality can vary from day to day, you may need to provide two or more semen samples within a week or two.
 Talk with your provider if you have questions or concerns about providing a semen sample.
+You can also talk to your provider about which type of test you prefer.

 Will I need to do anything to prepare for the test?